JimmyV0nn/Expense-Tracker/README.md

 ## Notes

-- The DB file is gitignored.
-Run `python -m app.seed` to recreate it.
-- If you want to use MySQL instead of SQLite, change `DATABASE_URL` in `backend/.env` and install the corresponding driver.
+The db file is gitignored, run `python -m app.seed` to recreate it.
+If you want to use MySQL instead of SQLite, change `DATABASE_URL` in `backend/.env` and install the corresponding driver.